 The building at 500 Grand Concourse contains classrooms, academic and administrative offices, and the administrative computing center.
-This facility is currently undergoing a phased renovation, which began in the summer of 2003.

 Phase I of the 500 Grand Concourse building is completed and included in the construction of a new lobby, Admissions Satellite Center, and a 24-chair Dental Hygiene Patient Care facility on the first floor along with other upgrades to the building's infrastructure.
 The Plaza, located between the 500 building and the East Academic Complex has been converted into a Memorial Garden.
 The East Academic Complex building, which opened in the Fall of 1994, comprises over 279,000 square feet and adjoins the 500 Grand Concourse facility.
 This building houses the Business and Accounting Data Processing and Office Administration and Technology programs; the Humanities Department's programs in Africana Studies, Latin American and Caribbean Studies, Modem Languages, and Visual and Performing Arts programs; Physical Education, and numerous student organizations and club offices.
 In addition, the facility contains ten state-of-the-art micro computing labs, art and dance studios, a gymnasium, exercise and fitness centers, and a collegiate-size swimming pool.
-There are also two theaters-the Main Theater and the Hostos Repertory Theater with 892 and 367 seats respectively-as well as a museum-grade art gallery, and a modern college bookstore.
+There are also two theaters the Main Theater and the Hostos Repertory Theater with 892 and 367 seats respectively - as well as a museum-grade art gallery, and a modern college bookstore.
 A pedestrian bridge spanning the Grand Concourse connects the East Academic Complex to the Allied Health building.
 The most recent addition to the campus is the Savoy Manor building, which has been in use since 1997.
 Located at 120 East 149th Street, this building is over 43,000 square feet in size and houses the offices of the Registrar, Bursar, Financial Aid, Business, Admissions and Recruitment, and Counseling and the Division of Institutional Advancement.